PratyushBalaji/wifi-pwd/README.md

 Helpful if you forgot your saved wifi passwords / want to login on other devices

+Includes : Python script and Bash script that both perform the same task

 ## Features

 - Lists all saved Wi-Fi profiles on a Windows machine.